 It is in the long term interest of communities to increase the genetic diversity of the trees planted.
 This can be done by planting multiple genera, and species within these genera.
-(Examples of genera: Oak - Quercus, Birch - Betula, Linden - Tilia; Examples of species: American Linden - Tilia americana, Littleleaf Linden - Tilia cordata)
+(Examples of genera: Oak - Quercus, Birch - Betula, Linden - Tilia; Examples of species: American linden - Tilia americana, Littleleaf linden - Tilia cordata)

-Excellent: Five (5) or more tree species which are appropriate for the site.
-Good: Four (4) or more tree species which are appropriate for the site Fair: Three (3) tree species which are appropriate for the site.
-Poor: Two (2) tree species which are appropriate for the site.
+Excellent: Five (5) or more tree species that are appropriate for the site.

+- Good: Four (4) or more tree species that are appropriate for the site. - Fair: Three (3) tree species that are appropriate for the site. - Poor: Two (2) tree species that are appropriate for the site.

 Unacceptable: No species or only one species (monoculture) indicated.